-Each week, the students will attend one theory lecture and then book studio time for the remainder of the week.
+Each week, the students will attend two theory lecture and then book studio time for the remainder of the week.

-Lectures take the form of interactive "workshops" and static lectures, covering a curriculum composed of both audio theory, and procedural exercises.
-The lectures run from 09:30 - 13:00 on Monday Tuesday, Wednesday or Thursday.
+Lectures take the form of interactive workshops and static lectures, covering a curriculum composed of both audio theory, and procedural exercises.
+The lectures run from 09:30 - 13:00 on Monday and Tuesday.
 Additional lectures will be scheduled through the year where guest facilitators and industry professionals will share their expertise with students.

 Practical studio time is booked in 3 hour sessions between 09:00 and 18:00 Mondays to Fridays.
 Facilitators and staff members are constantly present to assist and guide students' progress.
 This creates a one on one practical learning experience.

 The course comprises an theory section and a wide variety of practical assignments.
 A year mark is established from theory examinations as well as practical assignments in a continuous assessment program.
 To graduate, students must obtain at

 at least (60%) total in the following areas is required: